Student Horticulture Association

+Our first general meeting will take place on September 13th.
 We can't wait to meet our fellow Spartans!
-Please email firstname.lastname@example.org for any questions.
+Please email firstname.lastname@example.org with any questions.

 The Student Horticulture Association (SHA) is a group of MSU students who are deeply passionate in Plant Science and Horticulture.
 Whether it's research, landscape design, greenhouse management, crop cultivation or floriculture, our association creates a network to connect Spartans during their education & beyond.
 SHA was established in 1901 to promote our industry passions through social events, professional networking, and advancing our education through hands on activities and experience.
 Michigan State Spartans have set high standards in our industry that creates a competitive craft.
 Any MSU students interested in horticulture may become a member upon payment of dues ($10 per semester).
 Meetings will be held Wednesdays at 6:30PM on Michigan State University's campus.

 The purpose of this organization shall be to promote the profession of horticulture, good fellowship to further the interests of horticultural activities, including community service, presentation of current developments in horticulture, and connecting Spartans with our community.